Skip to content

 Nuke

-• Send to viewer: Render the current frame or frame range from Nuke and push the result to OpenRV Web for review.
-Supports EXR output with AOV layers.
+• Send to viewer: Render the current frame or frame range and send a loadMedia message with the output path so OpenRV Web loads the result for review.

 Maya

-• Playblast to viewer: Capture a playblast from the Maya viewport and send it to OpenRV Web for frame-accurate review.
+• Playblast to viewer: Capture a playblast and send loadMedia with the output path for frame-accurate review in OpenRV Web.

 Houdini

-• Render to viewer: Send Mantra, Karma, or other renderer output directly to OpenRV Web.
+• Render to viewer: Send loadMedia after a Mantra, Karma, or other render completes, pointing to the output file.

-• Flipbook integration: Route Houdini's MPlay output to OpenRV Web instead.
+• Flipbook integration: Route Houdini's MPlay output path to a loadMedia message, using OpenRV Web as the flipbook viewer.

 VFX Use Case

-The Nuke bridge replaces the traditional "render, save, open in RV" workflow with a direct push from the comp to the viewer.
-Compositors can send the current frame from Nuke to OpenRV Web to immediately check it with scopes, false color, and the show LUT -- without leaving Nuke.
-For Maya, routing playblasts directly to OpenRV Web gives animators frame-accurate review with timecode and markers, which the built-in Maya playblast viewer does not support.
+With a DCC-side bridge server in place, the traditional "render, save, open in RV" workflow becomes a direct push from the comp to the viewer.
+A compositor's Nuke plugin can send loadMedia after rendering a frame, and OpenRV Web immediately displays it with scopes, false color, and the show LUT -- without leaving Nuke.
+Similarly, a Maya bridge plugin can route playblasts directly to OpenRV Web for frame-accurate review.

 Pipeline Note